Rectangle

 mesh = Mesh.from_memory memory@atom

-material = ui_material
+material = material.unwrap

 maybe_drawable = drawable

-ui_material field obtains its value automatically due to the @auto attribute.
+The material field obtains its value automatically due to the @auto attribute.

-let ui_material @publish = app.drawer.materials.ui
+let material @publish = app.drawer.materials.control

 let rectangle = Rectangle.new

 Automatic dependency propagation is not only a matter of reducing code complexity.
 Other crates may contain code that creates Rectangle, knowing nothing about the drawer.
-Such code will keep working, although a published ui_material binding would be required to call it.
+Such code will keep working, although a published material binding would be required to call it.